gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

-# Instrumentation and bytecode upgrades infrastructure
+# Bytecode interception infrastructure: Instrumentation and bytecode upgrades

 ## Abstract

-This README describes the current state instrumentation and bytecode infrastructure used for configuration cache instrumentation and byte code upgrades used for property migration.
+This README describes the current state of bytecode interception infrastructure, used for configuration cache instrumentation and bytecode upgrades for property migration.

+## Naming

+The naming is hard.
+That is the case also for this infrastructure.
+In next section we will use next terms:
+1. We will use `bytecode instrumentation` when we talk about configuration cache bytecode instrumentation.
+2. We will use `bytecode upgrades` when we talk about Property or API upgrades.
+3. We will use `bytecode interception` when we talk about both bytecode instrumentation or bytecode upgrades.
+4. We will use `transformation` when we talk about applying some interception to to jars or classes or classpath.

+It is possible that in the code we use all these terms interchangeably, but we will try to be consistent in this document.

 ## Background

 With the introduction of configuration cache we got a requirement to track user inputs for the configuration phase.
 Inputs could be environment variables, files, system properties and so on.
-These inputs are often read via an API that Gradle doesn’t control, e.g. Java API via System.getenv().
+These inputs are often read via an API that Gradle doesn’t control, e.g. Java API via `System.getenv()`.

 So to track these inputs we had to find a way to track when they are accessed by intercepting API calls reading them.
 And that is why we started instrumenting bytecode.

 Later, with a requirement to migrate Gradle core APIs to lazy properties, we were looking at how we could make old plugins compatible with new Gradle core APIs.
 We decided that upgrading old compiled bytecode would work well.
-And reusing configuration cache bytecode instrumentation seemed like a good tool to reuse.
+And reusing configuration cache bytecode instrumentation infrastructure seemed like a good idea.

-So configuration cache instrumentation and API upgrades are using the same infrastructure now.
+So configuration cache instrumentation and API upgrades are using the same infrastructure now, called bytecode interception infrastructure.

 ## Functional design

 Let's look at how bytecode interception works on an example of upgrading a JavaBean property to a lazy one.
+Configuration cache instrumentation works in the same way.

 Imagine we have in Gradle core a task:
 ```java